Truth be told:

 - Step 5: Remove the outer panels to reveal the tub and lid switch.

-4. Change the Drive Belt
+4. Replace the Drive Belt

-How do you install the new belt?
+So, how do you install a new belt?

 - Step 1: Disconnect the washer from the power outlet.